saboujid/sprint-2/README.md

 ## Installation Guide:
 To run this application locally, you will have to follow the following steps:

-First of all, clone the repository.
+First of all, clone the repository. <br>
     ``` git clone https://github.com/Magrawal17/se-02-team-17.git ```

 ## Sprint 2 Changes Done: